aferikoglou/MlabKubeClusterSetup/prometheus/README.md

 sudo systemctl restart docker
 ```

-Once you have configured the options above on all the GPU nodes in your cluster, you can enable GPU support by deploying the following Daemonset:
+Once you have configured the options above on all the GPU nodes in your cluster, you can enable GPU support by deploying the following Daemonset (**Non-mig gpu only**):
 ``` bash
 kubectl create -f https://raw.githubusercontent.com/NVIDIA/k8s-device-plugin/v0.10.0/nvidia-device-plugin.yml
 ```